 Q. What should the consistency of the dough feel like

 A. Your dough should feel a little on the sticky side.
 If you over flour, or add flour AFTER you have done the kneading, you will get a crumbly bread.
 If your dough is too sticky to handle, spray it with Pam and spray the counter with Pam.
 That will make your dough more workable, and fluffy.

-BONUS: Don’t forget, if you don’t have a wheat grinder yet (either manual or electric) we are offering FREE SHIPPING all month long on both the WonderMill Electric and the Wonder Junior Deluxe.
+BONUS: Don’t forget, if you don’t have a wheat grinder yet (either manual or electric) we always offer FREE SHIPPING for our readers on both the WonderMill Electric and the Wonder Junior Deluxe.
 These are our favorite mills and we offer them for the lowest prices that we are allowed!